7hekaka/newcytosim/doc/sim/commands.md

  `auto`       | Same as 'on' but preconditionning method is set automatically.
  `horizontal` | Objects can move in the X-direction.
 The mechanics is solved partly.
  `flux`       | Fibers are translated at `flux_speed` according to their orientation.

- If set, `event` defines an event occuring at a rate specified by the positive real `RATE`.
- The action is defined by CODE, a string enclosed with parenthesis containing cytosim commands.
- This code will be executed at stochastic times with the specified rate.

- Example:

-     event = 10, ( new actin { position=(rectangle 1 6); length=0.1; } )

  Calling `run` will not output the initial state, but this can be done with a separate command: